astorDev/versy/appstore/my-experience/article.md

 ## This is Where We Are Now

 This is my experience with AppStore, so far.
-I couldn't say it was very friendly, but it wasn't hostile either.
+It wasn pretty hostile in the beginning, but turned normal in the end.
 The future holds a lot more releases, so let's see what else I'll figure out about AppStore releases.
 I'll probably write another article if something interesting pops up ... for now, claps are appreciated! 👏